To build our MongoDB aggregation example, we will be using the Aggregation Editor, the stage-by-stage aggregation pipeline editor in Studio 3T.

 To think how we’ll answer this and how we’ll form our query, let’s take a look at the data.

+We can see the fields that we need.
 We can check Property Type

 and Units